spencermountain/wtf-plugin-nsfw/README.md

 Explicit recreational drug information is flagged, along with some (often helpful) medical information.

 Weapon content of all kinds is attempted to be flagged.
-This includes historical, and sometimes fictional weaponry.
+This includes historical, and fictional weaponry.

 Wars and military conflicts are kept, but an attempt is made to limit pages with grotesque violent acts. (particularly difficult)

-This library is very limited right now.
+This library is very limited right now, and is certainly not appropriate for any commercial or wide-spread usage.

 You're free to use the information provided by this library however you wish.
 You may choose to establish your own rules.

+This library is built for the english wikipedia, and other languages are not supported.

 ### Disclaimer

 This script is not intended to be used as a sufficient content-filter for any content, in wikipedia or elsewhere.
-Additional care needs to be taken, in addition to this script, to ensure content meets any guidelines, or that it is safe for a general audiance.
+Additional care needs to be taken, in addition to this script, to ensure content meets any content guidelines, or that it is safe for a general audiance.

 The authors and contributors take no responsibility for the performance or accuracy of this script.

-work-in-progress.
+work-in-progress!

 MIT